kpachhai/erc-8004-contracts-foundry/README.md

 Notes for Hedera:

 - Use `--legacy` transactions and a fixed gas price (e.g., 470 gwei = `470000000000` wei) for best reliability.
-- If you change scripts/config, it’s safe to run `forge clean` before re-running.

 ## Verify (single command)